Student on placement.

 • This specialist degree is a great starting point if you want to pursue a career in policing

-• Learn from lecturers with experience of working within police forces and security services
+• Learn from lecturers with experience working within police forces and security services

 • Enhance your employability through volunteering opportunities